Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 The manifest comes in as CSV.
-The parser handles quoted fields, byte-order marks, unit suffixes on dimensions, and several spellings of each column header, because Amazon's exports aren't consistent.
+The parser handles quoted fields, byte-order marks, unit suffixes on dimensions, and several spellings of each column header, because the export format isn't consistent between versions.

 Every package is sorted into one of three piles:

 - **Deliverable** — goes to a driver
-- **FC returns** — destination is a station code like `ACY8` rather than a customer address.
-These ship back to the fulfillment center and are never routed
+- **Returns** — the destination field holds a facility code rather than a customer address.
+These go back to a warehouse and are never routed
 - **Held** — a business address while the "residential only" switch is on

 Only the first pile goes any further.
 A blank destination or blank address type